 TABLE 3.
-Proportion of 1, 2 and 3 or more unit utterances in spontaneous language samples and uninflected signs, classifiers, gestured descriptions, linguistic and non-linguistic points, and fingerspelled words).
-If non-signs (gestured descriptions and non-linguistic points) are excluded from the analysis, the MLU results are 2·3 for Shawna, 2·5 for Cody and 2·8 for Carlos.
+Proportion of 1, 2 and 3 or more unit utterances in spontaneous language samples a 3 or more unit utterances.

+and uninflected signs, classifiers, gestured descriptions, linguistic and nonlinguistic points, and fingerspelled words).
+If non-signs (gestured descriptions and non-linguistic points) are excluded from the analysis, the MLU results are $2\cdot3$ for Shawna, $2\cdot5$ for Cody and $2\cdot8$ for Carlos.
 Table 3 shows the proportion of 1 unit, 2 unit and 3 or more unit utterances used by each of the adolescents.
 More than half of Shawna's spontaneous ASL productions consisted of 1 and 2 unit utterances, while slightly over half of Cody and Carlos's utterances were longer than 2 units.
 Together these results indicate that these adolescent L1 learners used relatively short utterances.